jfrog/terraform-provider-artifactory/docs/resources/artifactory_local_docker_v2_repository.md

 * `tag_retention` - (Optional) - If greater than 1, overwritten tags will be saved by their digest, up to the set up number.
 This only applies to manifest V2
 * `max_unique_tags` - (Optional) - The maximum number of unique tags of a single Docker image to store in this repository.
 Once the number tags for an image exceeds this setting, older tags are removed.
 A value of 0 (default) indicates there is no limit.
 This only applies to manifest v2

-Arguments for Docker V2 repository type closely matches with arguments for Generic repository type.
+Arguments for Docker V2 repository type closely match with arguments for Generic repository type.